Monash University

 You need satisfactory completion of one of the following:

-• the equivalent of an Australian VET Certificate IV course (AQF Level 4), or higher, that has been approved by the faculty as requiring sufficient English skills
+- The equivalent of an Australian VET Certificate IV course (AQF Level 4), or higher, that the faculty has approved as requiring sufficient English skills.

-• at least two units of higher education study (to a minimum 12 points), of which at least one is an English-rich unit, taken as part of an award or non-award course
+- At least two units of higher education study (to a minimum of 12 points), of which at least one is an English-rich unit, taken as part of an award or non-award course.

 The University does not accept competency-based qualifications as meeting English language requirements.